I've been working on a video editor for the terminal: demo.webm. This might be my favorite project yet. I'm excited to share a progress update.

 Naming is hard!

-I always think about the unwritten rules of naming command-line programs, especially regarding finger travel and searchability.
+of naming command-line programs, especially regarding finger travel and searchability.

 There's tons of small improvements to work on, too: fixing flickering labels, centering videos, capping video height, enabling segment removal, enabling control of playback speed, cleaning up error handling, yada yada yada...
 I'm not sure how much progress I'll make now that LMT2 is over.
 I really needed the weekly accountability with other developers.
 Maybe I'll join the next LMT2 cohort, or maybe I'll commit to weekly updates on this page.